Public Policy Fellowship FAQs

 The ACS Congressional Fellowship Program places two Fellows each year as staff members in the office of a Senator, Representative, or Committee.
 These Fellows contribute legislative and oversight efforts and learn the inner workings of Capitol Hill.

-The ACS Science Policy Fellowship Program places one Science Policy Fellow (SPF) with the ACS External Affairs and Communications team (EAC) for 1-2 years.
-The SPF works with experienced EAC staff on areas of importance to the chemistry enterprise and gain a deeper understanding of how scientists and scientific organizations participate in public affairs.
+The ACS Science Policy Fellowship Program places one Science Policy Fellow (SPF) with the ACS Government Affairs, Outreach & Alliances team for 1-2 years.
+The SPF works with experienced Government Affairs staff on areas of importance to the chemistry enterprise and gain a deeper understanding of how scientists and scientific organizations participate in public affairs.

 For more information, please review the Fellowship Program descriptions.